 What happens if you have billions of dollars, and you invest them into Vegas?

 The answer is a synthetic paradise.
 We had 4 days in this paradise, which ironically was called the city of sin.
 I would even say the headquarter of Satan.
 Grandchildren of Adam and Eve would visit this place to bite their share of the apple.
-I was happy eating my hamburgers in Hard-Rock.
+I was happy eating my hamburgers in Hard Rock.
 Jeff was happy to get his next pins.
-He was collecting Hard-Rock pins that were sent to him from all over the planet.
+He was collecting Hard Rock pins that were sent to him from all over the planet.
 Paula and Stuart were enjoying their time as well.

 The ones who enjoyed Vegas more than the rest of us were Japanese tourists with their big cameras hanging on their necks.
 Smiling faces were all that you could see.
 They followed us everywhere.
 This was what I thought.
-What followed me as well, was the electricity of Vegas, that never ceased to amaze me.
-Lights were everywhere, water was running everywhere.
+What followed me as well, was the electricity of Vegas, which never ceased to amaze me.
+Lights were everywhere, and water was running everywhere.
 This desert was not a desert anymore.

 Jeff sat into his Ford Transporter, and we joined him.
 The next destination was Arizona and Grand Canyons.
 Japanese tourists were happy about it as well.
 I put my CD player on with that very Linkin Park song.
 As the music started, we departed from this place with a bowl of incredible emotions.

-Arizona gave a good fight with Grand Canyon view and bowl of clouds that gathered inside the canyons.
+Arizona gave a good fight with the Grand Canyon view and a bowl of clouds that gathered inside the canyons.
 We saw real Indian tribes who lived in that territory.
 This place had more mysticism.
 Walls of canyons carried songs of ancient warriors who crossed many lands.

 We got our good old dose of nature back after Vegas.
 Trees, mountains, air with no electricity were doing a good job for our lungs.
 But this is another story for another occasion.